VkareGit/BrainyBuddyGo/README.md

 	git clone https://github.com/user/brainybuddy-discord-bot.git
 	cd brainybuddy-discord-bot
  ```
-2. If you want to generate ML objects by yourself, run the classifier script in the repository.
+2. (testVersion branch)  If you want to generate ML objects by yourself, run the classifier script in the repository.
 Alternatively, you can download already generated ML files from the following location:
 [ML Files Download Link](https://drive.google.com/drive/folders/1EWQeVj_qaam3_-SXvbC9T4gHqHoafFNY?usp=sharing)

-3. Once downloaded, place the 'Data' folder in this location: 'BrainyBuddyGo/QuestionHandler/'.
+3. (testVersion branch) Once downloaded, place the 'Data' folder in this location: 'BrainyBuddyGo/QuestionHandler/'.

 4. Update the prompt.txt file with your desired content.
 This will be used as the prompt for the GPT API assistant.